The Common Black College Application: Step-by-Step Guide

 Step 3: Fill Out the About You Section

-The about you section is in three sections.
+The About you section is in three sections.
 The personal information section will update information from step 1.

 However, you must fill out the following to complete this section.
 Remember to use the save for later button if you cannot complete the application.